rubrikinc/terraform-provider-polaris/docs/data-sources/aws_permission_groups.md

 description: |-
-  The polaris_aws_permission_groups data source retrieves the latest permission groups available for a single RSC AWS feature, along with the IAM action statements that the feature requires.
+  The polaris_aws_permission_groups data source retrieves the latest permission groups available for a single RSC AWS feature, along with the IAM action statements that each permission group requires.
 It is intended for users of the IAM-based onboarding flow who want to programmatically discover which permission groups are available (for example, the BASIC and RECOVERY split on RDS_PROTECTION) and the underlying actions, instead of hard-coding them.
   To look up multiple features at once, use for_each on the data source.
 ---